MLW Fusion

-MLW Fusion is a professional wrestling television program produced by Major League Wrestling (MLW) that originally premiered on April 20, 2018 on beIN Sports USA.
-On November 10, 2022, the series began streaming on Pro Wrestling TV.
+MLW Fusion is an American professional wrestling streaming television program produced by Major League Wrestling (MLW) that premiered on April 20, 2018.
+Originally airing on beIN Sports USA, Fusion moved to MLW's YouTube channel in 2020; with beIN Sports now airing replays on Saturdays.
+From November 10, 2022, to February 2, 2023, the series would stream on Pro Wrestling TV.

 A thirteen-part mini-series, titled MLW Fusion: Alpha (stylized as MLW Fusion: ALPHA), aired from September 22 to December 16, 2021.
-It would be followed by a second mini-series, MLW Azteca, which aired from Thursday January 6, 2022, to February 3, 2022.
+A second mini-series, MLW Azteca, aired from Thursday January 6 to February 3, 2022.

 History

 2018–2020

 Major League Wrestling announced their partnership with beIN Sports on March 30, 2018, in which the network would air a weekly television series.
 Subsequently, MLW announced their television tapings would take place at Gilt Nightclub in Orlando, Florida.
-MLW Fusion would air on Friday nights beginning on April 20, 2018.
-On September 19, it was announced that MLW signed a deal for the show to be streamed through FITE TV, and to air on beIN Sports in Spanish.
+MLW Fusion aired on Friday nights beginning on April 20, 2018.
+On September 19, MLW announced a deal for the show to be streamed through FITE TV, and to air on beIN Sports in Spanish.

-On November 29, it was announced that Fusion would be broadcast live for the first time on its December 14 episode, during MLW's Zero Hour event.
-Since then the company would continue to air periodic live specials.
+On November 29, MLW announced that Fusion would be broadcast live for the first time on its December 14 episode, during MLW's Zero Hour event.
+Since then the company continued to air periodic live specials.

 In January 2019, Fusion added its first international broadcast partner, EGO TV in Israel.
 In February 2019, MLW announced that Fusion would be moving from Friday to Saturday nights.

-After the conclusion of the MLW vs AAA Super Series on the May 9, 2020 episode, Fusion would go on a hiatus due to the COVID-19 pandemic.
+After the conclusion of the MLW vs AAA Super Series on the May 9, 2020, episode, Fusion went on a hiatus due to the COVID-19 pandemic.
 A spinoff series, titled Pulp Fusion, was uploaded weekly on MLW's YouTube channel in the interim beginning on May 29, 2020.